 How To Make Huge Money From Agriculture In Africa

 Agriculture is the bedrock of every development.
 It is an immense source of wealth.
-But the opportunities presented by Agriculture is not being fully exploited in Africa.
-This is due to a number of challenges countries in Africa’s face – particularly the poor farmers.
+But in Africa, entrepreneurs are not fully exploiting the opportunities in Agriculture.
+This is due to a number of challenges countries in Africa face – particularly the poor farmers.

 This article, with discussing briefly the cause of these challenges to making wealth through farming, how to overcome the challenges and set yourself on the path to being a successful farmer.

 Africa has some of the most fertile lands and is home to a wide range of animal species.
 This is in addition to natural resources and a huge labor force.
 Yet it remains controversially the poorest continent in the world.